 What happens if your child doesn’t go to college

 Since a 529 savings account is specifically for educational costs and provides tax benefits, there will be penalties if the money is not used for its intended purpose.
 According to the IRS, withdrawn funds used for anything other than tuition and qualified expenses will be subject to income tax and face a penalty on the earnings.

 There are, however, instances when these penalties may be waived, including:

 - The beneficiary dies or becomes disabled.

-If your child chooses to scrap higher education altogether, you won’t lose the money in the accounts.
+If your child chooses to sidestep higher education altogether, you won’t lose the money in the accounts.
 Instead, you have the option to change the beneficiary — which you can change to yourself for future education or for grandchildren.
-Anyone can be named a beneficiary, and there aren’t any rules capping a limit on how many times a 529 plan beneficiary can be changed.
+Anyone can be named a beneficiary, and there aren’t any rules capping how many times a 529 plan beneficiary can be changed.

 Overall, 529 college savings plans are viable options for people looking to grow savings for educational costs.

 The most important thing to keep in mind about 529 plans, says Tayne, is that they should be opened as soon as possible, giving the money time to grow.
 She acknowledges that this can be difficult for young parents who are early on in their careers, citing her own experience.

 “When my kids were little, I didn’t have the money to spare,” Tayne says.
 “So I think what ends up happening is that unfortunately, when you have little kids, it might be difficult to put money into the account each month.
 But honestly, it’s never too late to open (a 529 savings plan).”

 - 9 ways to attend college for free